Sanj718/xapps/_docs/geo-targeting.md

 ## How Geo Detection Works

-xapps uses IP-based geolocation to determine a visitor's country and continent.
+Geolocation Flow utilizes Shopify's built-in geolocation detection to determine a visitor's country and continent.
+The app does not access or store visitor IP addresses — all location data comes from Shopify's native geolocation API.
 This data is available as a `geolocation` object with the following properties:

 - `country` — ISO country code (e.g., `CA`)
 - `country_name` — full country name (e.g., `Canada`)